Collection (Tracy Chapman album)

-Collection is a greatest hits album by Tracy Chapman, it features tracks from her first five studio albums.
-The tracks include her two U.S. Top Tens, "Fast Car" and "Give Me One Reason".
-Other charted singles on this album include "Talkin' 'bout a Revolution", "Crossroads", "Telling Stories", and "Baby Can I Hold You".
+Collection is a greatest hits album by American singer-songwriter Tracy Chapman, released on October 30, 2001, by Elektra Records and WEA International.

+The album features tracks from Chapman's first five studio albums, including her two U.S. Top 10 hits "Fast Car" and "Give Me One Reason".
+Other charted singles on this album include "Talkin' 'bout a Revolution", "Baby Can I Hold You", and "Crossroads".
+It is the first compilation of her career, and the collection received positive reviews.
+It was followed by the remastered Greatest Hits in 2015 (which was curated by Chapman herself).